Eating “In the Season Thereof”

 One can really get wrapped up in knots trying to decipher, give credibility where it’s due and be suspicious without being cynical.
 Like others I swayed from time to time between fads and science, being in a specific camp only to find out that my sources of information were either wrong, or became suspect because they had hidden agendas or something to sell.
 Argh …

-I decided long ago that when in question there was one guideline I can rely on completely to remove all doubt.
+I decided long ago that when in question about what to feed my family, there was one guideline I can rely on completely to remove all doubt.
 It is brief and simple but profound in its straightforwardness, and upon investigation one can see incredible wisdom.
 What is it?
-Counsel given long enough ago as to remove all modern conspiracy theories (😉) and yet still be relevant to the world I currently live in.

 All wholesome herbs God hath ordained for the constitution, nature and use of man.
 Every herb in the season thereof and every fruit in the season thereof, all these to be used with prudence and thanksgiving.